inisoye/halver/README.md

 # Halver

-A mobile application for splitting one-time bills (such as restaurant orders) and recurring bills (such as a Netflix subscription).
-This repository contains source for the [mobile](https://github.com/inisoye/halver/tree/master/mobile) application built with React Native, the [api](https://github.com/inisoye/halver/tree/master/api) built with Django and the Django Rest Framework and a [landing page](https://halverapp.com/) built with Astro.
+A mobile application for splitting one-time bills (such as restaurant orders) and recurring bills (such as Netflix subscriptions).
+This repository contains source code for the [mobile](https://github.com/inisoye/halver/tree/master/mobile) application built with React Native and Expo, the [API](https://github.com/inisoye/halver/tree/master/api) built with Django and Django Rest Framework, and a [landing page](https://halverapp.com/) built with Astro.

 ## Features